 Luckily, there are several ways you can encourage and assist Swifts to thrive in your own garden.
 Firstly, upon their arrival they require plenty of invertebrate insects to refuel themselves.
 Swifts eat on the go; they catch their prey on the wing so providing a garden which encourages plenty of naturally occurring wildlife is a sure-fire way to encourage them.
 This can be done by mowing less; encouraging natural wildflower growth and therefore an increase in the insect population.
 By taking part in No Mow May you’ll be providing food for insects and therefore food for Swifts!
 Remember, there are no such things as pests in a well-maintained ecosystem – every creature large or small has a part to play.
 Hopefully it goes without saying that you should not use pesticides in your garden, as this will inevitably kill the Swift’s natural food source and contribute to their decline.

-Consider establishing a wildlife pond in your garden.
-(See my blog on introducing water to your garden here) as this also encourages plenty of natural wildlife that Swifts will thrive upon.
+Consider establishing a wildlife pond in your garden, as this also encourages plenty of natural wildlife that Swifts will thrive upon.
 Currently in my wildlife pond the resident tadpoles and newts are getting fat off the mosquito larvae that are living there; and once these take flight, they will be welcome food for birds especially those which hunt on the wing such as Swifts, Swallows and House martins (House martins sadly being another Red List species!)